-The final programme spend for 2018/19 stands at £3,643k, the variance of £6,561k is a result of projects spanning two financial years, completing under budget, projects not able to go ahead and slippage on timescales for some projects.
-Required slippage will be carried forward into the 2019/20 capital programme for continuing projects.
-This includes the £4,300k for the redevelopment of Craven Museum Gallery/Skipton Town Hall.
-In addition there are £895k of growth deal and other externally funded projects in respect of the Canal and flood alleviation which will complete in 2019/20
+The final programme for 2019/20 stands at £3,622k, the variance of £5,070k is a result of a number of reasons, such as projects spanning two financial years, completing under budget, projects not able to progress and slippage against timescales for some projects, due to routine delays and as a result of the Covid-19 pandemic.
+Required slippage will be carried forward into the 2020/21 Capital Programme for continuing projects.